zogzog/cubicweb/doc/book/en/development/devweb/views/startup.rst

 Startup views
 -------------

 (:mod:`cubicweb.web.views.startup`)

-Usual selector: no_rset or yes.

-Views that don't apply to a result set
+The usual selectors are no_rset or yes.
+These views don't apply to a result set.

 *index*
     This view defines the home page of your application.
 It does not require